iaxo/axion-limits/README.md

 7. **_year_** : string containing the year of release of the data.
 For example: _2019_

 Furthermore, the different DM candidates databases have more specific additional columns.
 In order to create the desired database you may use the correspondent database class defined in [databases.py](src/axionlimits/databases.py).
-If the database file (.db) is already built and you don't want to add any new row, you may just use the base class DataBase.
 ## Loading a database

 To load the desired database use the constructor of the classes DataBaseGag (for